christoffellis/NEAT-Visualize/README.md

 # NEAT-Visualize
-A small script for visualizing NEAT-Python genomes in Pygame
+A script for visualizing NEAT-Python genomes in Pygame

+Dependencies:
+- Pygame
+- NEAT-Python